<?xml version="1.0" encoding="UTF-8"?>

 <image:title>Research - Understanding Biodiversity Patterns at Continental Scales</image:title>

-<image:caption>Additionally, in my current position in the Center for Biodiversity and Global Change, I modeled the seasonal distributions of over 650 North American bird species to understand biodiversity patterns and further conservation efforts in conjunction with the 30x30 initiative to conserve 30% of land and water by 2030.
-Based off that work, I explored how coarse-resolution models bias biodiversity predictions in heterogenous regions and for habitat specialist species especially during the breeding season (Cohen et al 2025 Global Ecology and Biogeography).
-Currently, I am exploring how the use of extreme weather risk in species distribution models influences predictions especially at range edges as well as continental biodiversity predictions.</image:caption>
+<image:caption>We modeled the seasonal distributions of over 650 North American bird species to understand biodiversity patterns and further conservation efforts in conjunction with the 30x30 initiative to conserve 30% of land and water by 2030.
+Based off that work, we explored how coarse-resolution models bias biodiversity predictions in heterogenous regions and for habitat specialist species especially during the breeding season.
+In soon-to-be-published work, we are exploring how the use of extreme weather risk in species distribution models influences predictions especially at range edges as well as continental biodiversity predictions.
+Cohen, J., Ellis-Soto, D., Sharma, S., La Sorte, F., Jetz, W. Extreme weather risk shrinks species’ range boundaries and alters biodiversity predictions.
+In revisions at Global Change Biology.
+Preprint.
+Cohen, J. and Jetz, W. Fine-grain predictions are key to accurately represent continental-scale biodiversity patterns.
+Global Ecology and Biogeography, 34(1), e13934.
+Cohen, J. *, Gabor, L.*, Moudry, V., Jetz, W. (*equal first authors).
+Assessing the applicability of binary land-cover variables to species distribution models across multiple grains.
+Landscape Ecology, 39(66)</image:caption>

 </image:image>